Reactive-Network/documentation/docs/education/introduction/prerequisites.md

 ---
 title: Technical and Knowledge Prerequisites for Mastering Reactive Contracts
 sidebar_position: 2
-description: Learn Reactive Contracts (RCs) with prerequisites like Solidity, EVM basics, Git, and an Ethereum wallet.
+description: What you need to know before starting the Reactive Contracts course.
+Covers required background in Solidity, EVM, Git, and command line tools, plus wallet setup for Ethereum Sepolia testnet deployment.
 slug: prerequisites
 ---